Access to data, dissemination and protection of information sources

 The implementation of the IORS does not affect any existing legal provisions and obligations, including those on confidentiality and personal data protection, and it does not create new ones.
 Consequently, it must be acknowledged that the establishment of the IORS does not fundamentally change the existing levels of confidentiality and data protection pertaining to occurrence data.

-In the existing legal framework, EASA is bound in all its activities by Regulation (EC) No 1049/2001 on public access to documents and by Regulation (EC) No 45/2001 on protection of personal data.
+In the existing legal framework, EASA is bound in all its activities by Regulation (EC) No 1049/2001 on public access to documents and by Regulation (EU) 2018/1725 on the protection of natural persons with regard to the processing of personal data by the Union Institutions, bodies, offices and agencies and on the free movement of such data.
 Furthermore, in the framework of occurrence reporting, there are explicit provisions applying specifically to EASA and to its stakeholders, which impose an obligation of information sharing and, at the same time, of confidentiality amongst the involved parties.

 These are included in particular in: